charlieouyang/Texting-Help/README.md

 DONE
 9) Error handling for search...
 When no questions come back

+DONE
 10) Edit of questions

+DONE
 11) Edit of answers

+DONE
 12) Handle empty comments, answers, and posts

-14) Add a last updated time

 DONE
+14) Add a last updated time if created time and updated time aren't equal

+DONE
 13) FB log in log out set round edges

 14) Error handling...
 Replace all alerts with error page or modal or something...
   a)

+15) Notification system